 Spot mopping is simply mopping a tiny portion of your floors.
-When liquid or food is spilled onto your floors, if not cleaned up immediately, the acids from said messes can penetrate the floor’s finish and ultimately ruin the shape and texture of the material underneath.
+When liquid or food is spilled onto your flooring, if not cleaned up immediately, the acids from said messes can penetrate the floor’s finish and ultimately ruin the shape and texture of the material underneath.

 All you need to spot-mop a floor is a mop and a bucket of water and floor cleaning solution.
-Also, make sure you’ve wrung your mop to remove as much moisture as possible to allow it to soak up the spills on your floor.
+Also, make sure to wrung your mop to remove as much moisture as possible to allow it to soak up the spills on your floor.